obsoletenerd/obsoletenerd.com/content/pages/links.md

 <a id="interactive-entertainment"></a>
 ## Interactive/Entertainment

+These are websites designed to entertain, educate, or archive.
+The topics vary wildly but all of the below websites are places I've found informative or entertaining in some way.

 [Windows93.net](https://www.windows93.net) - Half Windows 95 parody site, and half interactive web-based exploration of retro awesomeness.
-There's is *so much* stuff hidden in here if you start digging.
+There is *so much* stuff hidden in here if you start digging.

 [Beyond Cyberpunk!](http://www.streettech.com/bcp/) - Existing since before the web itself and originally starting as a HyperCard, this is a love-letter to Cyberpunk (the genre before the game existed) and everything relating to it.
 Essays, links/resources, and lots more.